 - dealing with TUPE’s effect on pensions and other benefits

 - managing TUPE litigation in the Employment Tribunal

 We work closely with clients and provide transactional support both to our own M&A colleagues and to other law firms.

-Pre-transfer dismissal was by reason of transfer and automatically unfair06 September 2018
+Pre-transfer dismissal was by reason of transfer and automatically unfair09 April 2019

-The Employment Appeal Tribunal (“EAT”) has upheld a decision that the dismissal of an employee immediately before a TUPE transfer was automatically unfair because the principal reason was the transfer.
-The EAT rejected the transferee employer’s contention that the reason for the dismissal was personal to the employee’s circumstances and so unrelated to the transfer.
+The Court of Appeal (“CA”) has upheld a decision that the dismissal of an employee immediately before a TUPE transfer was automatically unfair because the principal reason was the transfer.
+The CA rejected the transferee employer’s contention that the reason for the dismissal was personal to the employee’s circumstances and so unrelated to the transfer.